Kshitij-Banerjee/Kshitij-Banerjee.github.io/content/posts/2024-12-19-AdventuresInMLTrading-Part1.md

 those numbers are a factor of 50 apart! for the same percentage gain.

-Another way to see this bias is by plotting a longer timeframe on the oscillating chart.
+Another way to see this bias is by plotting a longer timeframe on the oscillating distance chart

 {{< glightbox href="/image_1734627692454_0.png" src="/image_1734627692454_0.png" alt="image.png" >}}

-*When the stock price was in absolute terms low, the variation on the distance converges to 0 on the left.*
+_When the stock price was in absolute terms low, the variation on the distance converges to 0 on the left._

 # Let's fix the issues